-Steve Wells addressing the congregation with the Sanctuary Choir behind during his sermon on September 24
+Steve Wells addressing the congregation during his sermon

 SMBC sanctuary choir singing